Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 ```

 ### datatype - unique
-A unique column represents text that can contain more than 256 values and is
+A unique column represents text that can contain more than 256 values
-* JavaScript Array(string) - there should be no more than 256 unique values.
+* JavaScript Array(string) - Can contain any number of unique values.
-* SharedArrayBuffer(uint8)  - Each value is encoded by stringLength digits, padded by 0 values .
+* SharedArrayBuffer(uint8)  - Each value is encoded by a set number (stringLength) of bytes (utf), padded by 0 values. stringLength is set by the longest value, so is not very efficient for an array containing a few long strings and many shorter ones.
 ```
     ["ZX1212", "X21", "F232", "D1"]
     //would be converted to